MTR: Northern Link

 The Northern Link is a proposed new line which connects Tuen Ma line with the Lok Ma Chau Spur Line of East Rail line.
 It also has Au Tau, Ngau Tam Mei, San Tin, a future interchange station between East Rail line and Northern Link, Kwu Tung, which will become a terminus for Northern link.
 This line would serve the future Northern Metropolis (which is in current planning) by the Hong Kong government.
 It would help to connect planned population centres isolated in the New Territories with Kowloon and Hong Kong.

-Construction of Kwu Tung station began in 29 September 2023, and is expected to be completed in 2027, while construction of the Northern Link is expected to begin in 2025 and is scheduled to commence service in 2034.
+Construction of Kwu Tung station began on 29 September 2023, and is expected to be completed in 2027(East Rail line Station), while construction of the Northern Link is expected to begin in 2025 and is scheduled to commence service in 2034.

 Tung Chung line extension

 The Tung Chung line extension will extend the Tung Chung line to the west by approximately 1.3 kilometres.
 Three new stations will also be built, namely; Tung Chung West, Tung Chung East and Oyster Bay, with Tung Chung West serving as the new terminus of the Tung Chung line.
 Construction for Tung Chung West and Tung Chung East is expected to be completed in 2029.
-Oyster Bay station will be built next to the current Sui Ho Wan depot, and between Sunny Bay station and the future Tung Chung East station.
+Oyster Bay station will be built next to the current Siu Ho Wan depot, and between Sunny Bay station and the future Tung Chung East station.
 It is expected to be completed in 2030.